yodle/smidje/README.md

 ## Usage

-FIXME
+With Leiningen

+[smidje "0.1.0-SNAPSHOT"]

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 SmidjeCo (A Hackdown Company)

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.